Continuing Education Activity

 3 component assessment system with:

-Although the validity of q SOFA, is limited in an ICU setting, it has consistently outperformed SIRS criteria in the prediction of organ dysfunction in a non-ICU and ER setting.
+Although the validity of q SOFA is limited in an ICU setting, it has consistently outperformed SIRS criteria in predicting organ dysfunction in a non-ICU and ER setting.
 The use of vasopressors, mechanical ventilation, and aggressive therapeutic interventions in ICU limit the efficacy of q SOFA.

-Interestingly Hague et al. in their study of the utility of SIRS criteria in gastrointestinal surgery, patients also found it to be a useful criterion to identify postoperative complications.
+Interestingly Hague et al., in their study of the utility of SIRS criteria in gastrointestinal surgery, patients also found it a useful criterion to identify postoperative complications.